The National League West Is A Blob At The Bottom

 It wasn’t supposed to be a gaggle of teams fighting for second in the N.L.
 West, but that’s what it is.
 Here’s what the last two months have in store.

 Are the Los Angeles Dodgers that good?
 Hell yes, they are.
 But, every really good team has a skid sometime in the year.
 Remember 2017?
-L.A. went 1-16 in September after threatening to surpass just about every won-loss record in baseball.
+The Dodgers went 1-16 in September after threatening to surpass just about every won-loss record in baseball.
 They still went to the World Series.

 Injuries are the bugaboo for any team and this team is no different.
 Closer Kenley Jansen hasn’t looked right, starter Rich Hill is on the 60-day Injury List with a forearm, utility stud Chris Taylor took a heater off the wrist, and now starter Ross Stripling and Kike Hernandez have tweaked…something.